fftune/fftune/examples/minimal/README.md

-# Minimal
+# minimal

-This minimal example demonstrates how to setup your build system with `pkgconfig`, so that it correctly bundles `fftune` as dependency.
+This minimal example demonstrates how to setup your build system with `pkg-config`, so that it correctly bundles `fftune` as dependency.